Questions About Blood Cancer?

 We’re here to help.
 Contact our Oncology Nurse Navigator, Alison Behm, RN, OCN, at 203-276-CARE.
 Press 1.

-We're commited to focusing primarily on diagnosing, managing and treating your blood disorders.
-The Hematology Division at the Bennett Cancer Center offers acomprehensive range of treatment options for:
+We're committed to focusing primarily on diagnosing, managing and treating your blood disorders.
+The Hematology Division at the Bennett Cancer Center offers a comprehensive range of treatment options for:

 What makes blood cancer treatment at Stamford Health unique?

 To ensure the best care possible for you, our team has trained and worked at the best cancer treatment facilities in the United States.
 In 2016, the Bennett Cancer Center and Stamford Hospital partnered with the Dana Farber Cancer Institute (DFCI)/Brigham and Women’s Hospital in Boston as a member of the Cancer Care Collaborative.
 This initiative, in conjunction with the Division’s longstanding membership in the Eastern Cooperative Oncology Group (ECOG), continues to assure that the Hematology Division at the Bennett Cancer Center will be able to provide cutting edge clinical research studies generally available only at academic centers to patients in Fairfield County and Westchester County.

 As recognition of this level of expertise, two of our hematologists have won the prestigious Melville Magida award which honors the best Fairfield County physicians under age 40.
 They are the only two hematologists to have ever been recognized with this award.

 What blood cancers, diseases and disorders do we treat?